-Your investment portfolio is based on one of 30 investment themes, which are comprised of exchange traded funds (ETFs) set in an asset allocation that is consistent with the chosen theme.
+Your investment portfolio can be a combination of investment themes, which are comprised of exchange traded funds (ETFs) set in an asset allocation that is consistent with the chosen theme.
 They give those themes creative names such as “Defending America” and “Delicious Dividends.”

 Features Both Acorns and Stash Invest Offer

 Both applications enable you to invest very small amounts of money.
 In doing so, you can accumulate an investment portfolio without even knowing you’re doing it.
 Both also enable you to invest additional amounts, so you can fast-forward your investment progress.